intel-iot-devkit/iot-devkit-samples/analog-in/README.md

 The sample might need minor modifications depending on the board and shield you are using.

 ## Software requirements
 This version of the sample has been tested on Ubuntu Linux.
 It requires the [mraa library](https://github.com/intel-iot-devkit/mraa).

+This sample requires additional system configuration when using Ubuntu OS with the UP series boards.
+Instructions on how to install the custom provided Linux kernel with the required drivers can be [found here](https://wiki.up-community.org/Ubuntu#Ubuntu_18.04_installation_and_configuration).

 ## Setup
 Create a new project on Intel(R) System Studio using this sample.